troperville

 • Interspecies Romance: Does not always work out, though.

-• In-Series Nickname: Some souls have these since their names tend to be mouthfuls.
+• In-Series Nickname: Some Souls have these since their names tend to be mouthfuls.
 We get Wanda for Wanderer, Sunny for Sunlight Passing Through the Ice, Pet for Petals Open to the Moon, Fords for Fords Deeps Waters and Burns for Burns Living Flowers.

-• It Has Been an Honor: Doc says a variant of this to Wanderer, right before her Heroic Sacrifice.
+• It Has Been an Honor: Doc says a variant of this to Wanderer, right before her (attempted) Heroic Sacrifice.

 • I Want My Beloved to Be Happy: Wanderer gives up on retaining Melanie as a host for Melanie's sake, effectively trying to commit suicide because she doesn't even want to take over another host (she now sees it as cruel and unfair to the host)... but also largely to give Melanie back to Jared and vice versa, making it a sort of double I Want My Beloved to Be Happy.